jeanNyil/fis-amq-producer/README.md

 produce transacted or non-transacted messages.
 The application is exposed outside OpenShift via a route resource.

+### Prerequisites

+It is assumed that:
+- OpenShift platform is already running, if not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/container-platform/3.5/install_config/index.html) or setup a [local OpenShift cluster using the CDK](https://access.redhat.com/documentation/en-us/red_hat_container_development_kit/3.1/html/getting_started_guide/index)
+- Your system is configured for Fabric8 Maven Workflow, if not you can find a [Get Started Guide](https://access.redhat.com/documentation/en/red-hat-jboss-middleware-for-openshift/3/single/red-hat-jboss-fuse-integration-services-20-for-openshift/)
+- The Red Hat JBoss A-MQ xPaaS product should already be installed and running on your OpenShift installation, one simple way to run a A-MQ service is following the documentation of the A-MQ xPaaS image for OpenShift related to the `amq63-basic` template.
+Use the `ACTIVEMQ_SERVICE_NAME` environment variable on the deployment configuration to configure the service hosting the AMQ broker.

 ### Customizing the exposed OpenShift route

 The `src/main/fabric8/route.yml` route definition snipet contains:

+	metadata:
+	  annotations:
+	    haproxy.router.openshift.io/timeout: 30m
 	spec:
-	  host: jms-service.192.168.99.100.nip.io
+	  host: jms-service.apps.ocp.rhlab.ovh
 	  to:
 	    kind: Service
 	    name: fis-amq-producer

-You may need to customize the exposed `host` FQDN according to your OpenShift environment.
+You have to customize the exposed `host` FQDN according to your OpenShift environment.

 ### Customizing the xPaaS AMQ broker connection parameters